 Bachelor of Arts, Bachelor of Science

-The Psychology Department has both Bachelor of Science and Bachelor of Arts programs available.
-In addition, a psychology minor is an option that complements numerous career fields.
-A list of required courses for the psychology majors or minor is available by visiting the College Catalog.
+s.
+Additionally, a psychology minor is an option that complements numerous career fields.
+A list of required courses for psychology majors or and minors is available by visiting the College Catalog.

 Objectives of the Psychology Program

-- demonstrate a practical working knowledge of the science and theoretical applications of psychology (Academic);
+- demonstrate practical working knowledge of the science and theoretical applications of psychology (Academic)

 What can I do with a degree in psychology?

 To learn more about your employment and education options, explore the following links.

 Are you unsure of how you can achieve the credentials you need in your goal of becoming a psychologist?
 Learn more about education options: